Schedule of Events

 H.H. the 17th Gyalwang Karmapa will teach on ‘Fifty Verses on the Guru’, which provides detailed guidance and instructions on the practices and attitudes a disciple may depend on to fully benefit from a Guru's guidance.

 Gompa member-supporters are cordially invited to register for this special teaching event.
 Donations made related to this event are strictly voluntary, and any donations that are made will go to the Tibetan International Digital Library, a project supported by His Holiness.
-From the closing registration date of April 21st, 2025, onwards, the teaching will continue to be available to Gompa member-supporters from the Gompa Library.
+From the closing registration date of May 27th, 2025, onwards, the teaching will continue to be available to Gompa member-supporters from the Gompa Library.

 If you wish to be notified by email of further upcoming special events at Tibetan Int’l Digital Library (USA), please select 'Notification Preferences' from the Navigation Menu.